 First things first, this is a Reformer.
 Well one style anyway, there are many.

-The Reformer was invented by Joseph Pilates and is a unique bed-like piece of equipment which uses springs, straps (ropes), pulleys and a rolling carriage to provide a full-body workout at a variety of levels and training outcomes.
+The Reformer was invented by Joseph Pilates and is a unique bed-like piece of equipment that uses springs, straps (ropes), pulleys, and a rolling carriage to provide a full-body workout at a variety of levels and training outcomes.

-Reformer Pilates encompass the 6 core principles of Pilates providing you with a complete workout incorporating Breath, Concentration, Centering, Control, Precision and Flow.
+Reformer Pilates encompasses the 6 core principles of Pilates providing you with a complete workout incorporating Breath, Concentration, Centering, Control, Precision, and Flow.

-Benefits of Reformer Pilates includes increased Strength, Stability, Flexibility, Balance, Control, Mindset, Muscle Tone and much more.
+Benefits of Reformer Pilates include increased Strength, Stability, Flexibility, Balance, Control, Mindset, Muscle Tone, and much more.